JPLMLIA/vercye_ops/docs/docs/LAI/running.md

 - `date_ranges`: Define multiple seasonal or arbitrary time windows to process (in YYY-MM-DD format).

 - `resolution`: Spatial resolution in meters.
 (Typically 10 or 20)
 - `geojson-path`: Path to your regions of interest geojson.
-Will create a convex hull from all geometries.
+Will create a bounding box for each geometry and query the intersecting tiles.
 - `out_dir`: Output directory for all generated data.
 - `region_out_prefix`: Prefix for the output VRT filenames - typically the name of the GeoJSON region.
 - `from_step`: Controls which part of the pipeline to resume from (0–3).
 Should be at 0 if not trying to recover a crashed run.